MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

 ### Configure Collaboration controls for your application

- In this exercise, you will define the settings for Collaboration controls for the business entity (e.g., Inspections) you created in the previous exercise.
+ In this exercise, you'll define the settings for Collaboration controls for the business entity (e.g., Inspections) you created in the previous exercise.

  The settings you apply are **Group ID** which is needed for Tasks and internal Meetings, **Channel ID** for Conversations, and the **Booking business ID** to enable external meetings using Bookings functionality.
-You will also apply settings for the **Site ID and Drive ID**, which are needed for Files to be linked to your SharePoint site.
+You'll also apply settings for the **Site ID and Drive ID**, which are needed for Files to be linked to your SharePoint site.

  You can do this by creating a new Team to host your application and create settings variables, **OR if using an existing Team, you can skip to Task 2.**